Department:School of Education & Social Care

 Spanish and Quechua

-Wendy would be pleased to consider supervising doctoral subjects with the following research interests/topics:
+Wendy would be pleased to consider supervising doctoral students with the following research interests/topics:

 LSE Postdoctoral Fellow in Social Anthropology, ESRC Postdoctoral Fellowship, ‘Civil Society, Kinship and Conflict: Community (Re)construction and Reconciliation in the Andean Highlands of Ayacucho,’ Peru May 2007- July 2008